-ttttDosage regimens should be adjusted to individual patient needs and should continue for as long as clinically indicated.
+††††Dosage regimens should be adjusted to individual patient needs and should continue for as long as clinically indicated.
 Doses up to 240 mg/day have been administered.

-####The frequency of dosing can be adjusted to individual patient needs based on acid output measurements.
+‡‡‡‡The frequency of dosing can be adjusted to individual patient needs based on acid output measurements.
 Daily doses higher than 240 mg or administered more than six days have not been studied.

 §§§§Most patients with duodenal ulcer heal within four weeks.
-A few patients may require additional therapy to achieve healing. be considered.
+A few patients may require additional therapy to achieve healing.

-In the strength of the strengt require divided doses.
+¶¶¶¶Doses should be adjusted to individual patient needs and should continue for as long as clinically indicated.
+Some patients may require divided doses.
 Doses up to 100 mg once daily and 60 mg twice daily have been administered.
 Some patients with Zollinger-Ellison syndrome have been treated continuously with rabeprazole for up to one year.